ocra-recipes/ocra-core/README.md

 That is it for the dependencies!
 Hooray!

-### Some notes on Eigen 3.2
+#### Some notes on Eigen 3.2

 Unfortunately `ocra-core` is incompatible with the current version, 3.2+, of Eigen.
-Specifically, the biggest issue is the use of <Ref> for passing Eigen objects as function arguments.
-Usage of <Ref> in any code linking to the `ocra-core` libs will break your build.
+Specifically, the biggest issue is the use of `<Ref>` for passing Eigen objects as function arguments.
+Usage of `<Ref>` in any code linking to the `ocra-core` libs will break your build.
 As you can imagine this is somewhat of a sore point for us since we can't use all of the neat toys in Eigen 3.2+ but we are working on upgrading `ocra-core`.
 However, this process will be long so have patience grasshopper.

-## Build & Install
+### Build & Install
 **WARNING**
-*This is an experimental set of libs and there are no guarantees that they will not kill your computer.
+*This is an experimental set of libs and there are no guarantees that they will not do damage to your computer.
 We take no responsability for what happens if you install them.
 That being said, if you follow these instructions you should be fine.*

 Okay that's out of the way... phew!